 All hospitals must take the proper steps to ensure their internal critical care resources have the functional ability to sustain their own critical care units for four weeks, and their own current supply of ventilators is maintained in proper working order.
-In circumstances when hospitals have physical bed capacity, but insufficient ventilators to support critical care patients requiring mechanical ventilation, hospitals can access ventilators for temporary periods of time from the province's stockpile.
+In circumstances when hospitals have physical bed capacity, but insufficient ventilators or HFNC system to support critical care patients requiring mechanical ventilation or other additional respiratory support, hospitals can access ventilators for temporary periods of time from the province's stockpile.
 This Ontario's Ventilator Stockpile Guidance Document outlines the process and associated procedures for accessing the provincial ventilator stockpile.

-Section I: Procedure for Requesting a Ventilator from the Provincial Stockpile
+Procedure for Requesting a Ventilator &/or a HFNC System from the Provincial Stockpile